 Schizoid personality disorder (ScPD) is a mental health condition marked by a consistent pattern of detachment from and general disinterest in social relationships.
 This is distinct from schizotypal personality disorder (STPD) because people with STPD have an intense discomfort with personal relationships, not a lack of interest in them.

-People with STPD also have peculiar thoughts and behaviors, such as magical thinking, whereas people with ScPD generally don’t.
+People with STPD also have peculiar thoughts and behaviors, like magical thinking, whereas people with ScPD generally don’t.

 Many researchers consider schizotypal personality disorder to be one of the schizophrenia spectrum disorders, which also includes brief psychotic disorder, schizophreniform disorder, schizoaffective disorder and delusional disorder.